williamwutq/game_HappyHex/README.md

   A section detailing the credit and copyright information of the HappyHex game, identical to that in [Main Page](#Main-Page).

+#### Trophies Page

+This page displays the trophies and achievements the player has unlocked.
+Trophies are purely for fun and do not affect game play.

+The page contains the following elements:

+- <b>Game Title</b>

+  This is the exact same element as that in [Main Page](#Main-Page), with the only difference being the elimination of the space above this title.
+  The element contains the game title, appears on the topmost of the page.
+The title contain the characters "⬢HAPPY⬢⬢HEX⬢" with 12 different colors, which will be the exact same color as the [colors](#Normal-Color-Theme) used for piece and block generation.
+  The sequencing of the colors is randomized every time the page is refreshed.

+- <b>Achievements Title</b>
+  Under the Game Title, there is a text "Achievements", which indicates that this is the trophies page used to display achievements.
+  The font of this title will be the exact same font as that used in the [Settings Page](#Settings-Page).

+- <b>Close Button</b>

+  Unlike other close buttons with a "QUIT" text, this is a small button with an "X" text on it, located in the top right corner of the page.
+  When clicked, this button redirects to the [Main Page](#Main-Page) unconditionally.
+The button is automatically resized to the same size as the height of the achievements title and is on the exact same horizontal line as the title.

+- <b>Trophies Display Area</b>

+  This is an area that displays all the trophies and achievements the player has unlocked.
+  Each trophy is represented by an icon, its name, and a description of how to unlock it.
+  If the player has not unlocked any trophies, this area will be blank.
+  Underneath all the achievement items there is a small area with a text and four buttons, used to navigate through the pages of trophies.
+  The text displays the current page number, in the format "Page X", and the buttons function as follows:
+  - `<<`: Go to the first page of trophies.
+  - `<`: Go to the previous page of trophies.
+  - `>`: Go to the next page of trophies.
+  - `>>`: Go to the last page of trophies.
+  Displayed content and the page number will change accordingly when the buttons are clicked.

+  It is important to mention that the number of items in a page is dynamically determined by the size of the game window.
+When the window is resized, the number of items that can be displayed in a single page will change accordingly.
+The minimum number of items that will be displayed on a page is 1, and the minimum number of item slots on a page is 3.
+If the page number is big and resizing changes the number of items displayed dramatically, the indicated page number may change, but the content is preserved as much as possible.

+- <b>Game Credits</b>

+  A section detailing the credit and copyright information of the HappyHex game, identical to that in [Main Page](#Main-Page).

 #### Settings Page

 The settings page allows the player to control over key game parameters, enhancing the game functionality while make HappyHex more fun.